pydanny/pydanny-event-notes/PyCodeConf2011/pypy_talk.rst

     * Writing a JIT for Python sucks
     * Writing a generator for making JITs for any language is easier
+    * **Factoid**: PyPY is the only project known to actually use SVN branches!
+    * Doing it this way made it faster?
+How?
+Wizard Magic?

 Why you should use PyPy
 =======================